emredundar/java-maven-junit/README.md

 # A Java/Maven/JUnit HelloWorld example
-# CI automation 5 Temmuz - quality gate
+# CI automation 11 Aralık - quality gate

 A „Hello World!” sample written in Java using Maven for the build, that showcases a few very simple tests.